pianove/frontend-nanodegree-mobile-portfolio/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+To launch pizza.html you copy the below Url to your web browser http://pianove.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html

+1.When scrolling, the original total time to run updatePositions function call was way too long 623.245ms and with many warnings about forced synchronous layout.

+Changes made to updatePositions function:
+1. use getElementsByClass('.mover) instead of querySelecteroAll
+2. since phase value gives always the same set of 5 numbers (1,2,3,4,0) as Modulo gives the remainder when we divide i by 5,
+To optimize this

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")